pmillart/virtual-partner-bootcamp/Teams Developer/Day3/Exercise 06.md

 # Keep In Touch App Challenge Guide

-## Challenge 6: Extend the Icebreaker App
+## Challenge 6: Integrating into Logic App

 * Now create a new Logic App for retrieving all the users and storing them in Cosmos.
 * The **HTTP** step will have the following attributes: